Which website builder should I use?

 Who is it for?
 Great for small online businesses and eCommerce stores

-SquareSpace is an overseas-based company, generally useful for businesses that are customer-focused, with integrations available for PayPal, MailChimp and Apple Pay.
+Squarespace is an overseas-based company, generally valid for customer-focused businesses, with integrations available for PayPal, MailChimp and Apple Pay.

-The interface isn’t necessarily as easy as Wix, for example, but once you get the hang of it, it is relatively straightforward.
-For example, rather than a separate navigation menu outside of your website, you can navigate through your pages by using the site itself.
+The interface isn’t necessarily as easy as Wix, for example, but it is relatively straightforward once you get the hang of it.
+For example, rather than a separate navigation menu outside your website, you can navigate through your pages by using the site itself.